FlameKat53/Twister-OS-Patcher/README.md

 - [x] Release program to public and inclusion in patch 1.6
 - [x] Release the Python3 patcher to public and inclusion in patch 1.8.2
 - [x] Get YAD notifications to work for patches and inclusion in patch 1.8.5
+- [x] As of patch 1.8.5, this patcher has been archived in favour of [TwistUP](https://github.com/Botspot/TwistUP)